 The contribution has been implemented on top of BMS1.0 [2].
 The test condition descripted in JVET-J1024 [3] is used for verifying the contribution.
 The VTM anchor is BMS1.0 configured to VTM with only affine and high precision mv (HPMV) on, and the BMS anchor is BMS1.0 itself.
 The results are summarized in Table 2.
-More detailed results are provided in from Table 3 to Table 5.
+More detailed results are provided in from Table 3 to Table 6.

-For affine SIMD optimization, experimental results reportedly show on average 9%/13% encoding time reduction in RA/LB configurations over VTM anchor, and 3%/7% encoding time reduction in RA/LB configurations over BMS anchor.
+For affine SIMD optimization, experimental results reportedly show on average 9%/13% encoding time reduction in RA/LB configurations over VTM with affine on, and 3%/7% encoding time reduction in RA/LB configurations over BMS.

+For other aspects, experimental results reportedly show on average 0.00%/0.01% luma BD-rate change with 1%/1% encoding time reduction and 2%/2% decoding time reduction in RA/LB configurations over VTM with affine on.

+In Table 3, the statistic results for affine sub-block size are provided.
+The area of different affine sub-block sizes is counted, and then divided by the total area of affine block, as shown in formula (2), where M means the size of sub-block (calculated by width * height).
+The data is obtained by decoding the RA, VTM configuration bit-streams of test b.
+From Table 3, it is reportedly shown on average 35% percent of affine blocks are split into a size larger than 4x4.

+R= total area of affine block with subblock size Mtotal area of affine blocks*100% (2)